bioinf-mcb/MANIAC/README.md

 ```

-Download (clone) the MANIAC repository and install the MANIAC environment.
+Download the MANIAC repository and install the MANIAC environment.

 ```
 # download (clone) the MANIAC repository